opensearch-project/documentation-website/_search-plugins/sql/cli.md

 CLI is a stand-alone Python application that you can launch with the `opensearchsql` command.

-Install the SQL plugin to your OpenSearch instance, run the CLI using MacOS or Linux, and connect to any valid OpenSearch end-point.
+ To use CLI, install the SQL plugin to your OpenSearch instance, run the CLI using MacOS or Linux, and connect to any valid OpenSearch endpoint.

 ![SQL CLI]({{site.url}}{{site.baseurl}}/images/cli.gif)